viderson/projekt_wizualizacje/README.md

 ## 🚀 Features

-- Parses data from an Excel file (`dane_gmina_fredropol.xlsx`)
+* Parses data from an Excel file (`dane_gmina_fredropol.xlsx`).
-- Generates interactive HTML maps
+* Generates interactive HTML maps with markers and pop-ups.
-- Supports both Windows and macOS (via `.bat` and `.sh` launcher scripts)
-- Lightweight server with a basic `index.html` template
-- Can be easily extended for other municipalities or datasets
+* Lightweight Flask server for file upload and map display.
+* Easy to extend: add custom data layers, filters, and export formats.

 ---